openstack-archive/fuel-docs/pages/release-notes/v4-1/040-resolved-issues.rst

 ------------------------------------------------------------------------

 Starting with Mirantis OpenStack 4.0,
-Mirantis enables the the Nova (Compute) service in Mirantis OpenStack to support VM instances backed by ephemeral volumes stored in Ceph.
+Mirantis enables the Nova (Compute) service in Mirantis OpenStack to support VM instances backed by ephemeral volumes stored in Ceph.
 With Glance, Cinder, and Nova all supporting the Ceph RBD backend, OpenStack VM instances can take advantage of Ceph clustered storage capabilities